Dumitru CRUDU

 Eugen: Eat your roll first.

 Mihail eats in a hurry.
-Goes to leave again
+Goes to leave again.

 Eugen: And drink your wine.